-- Continued low credit impairment charges (\$245m), as a result of improved portfolio credit quality, and long-term discipline regarding customer selection. - Costs were managed well in line with market guidance (of +5% YoY, fx adj ex large/notables), with significant productivity gains and management focus on our investment slate, which helped to partially offset significant headwinds (e.g., inflationary pressure). - We implemented the NOHC structure in a short time frame, BS11 was delivered (the first of any bank in NZ), Ngā Tapuwae has launched (to move ANZ NZ core to cloud and redesign business for greater resilience, agility and lower cost), and we are operationally ready to integrate Suncorp (if our application to the Australian Competition Tribunal is successful).
+- Significant improvement in financial performance (see section 4.2.1) with Economic Profit2 (+293%) and Cash NPAT (+14%) up YoY, as a result of: - Strong growth in net interest income (+11% YoY), driven by (i) disciplined volume growth across our divisions and (ii) improved margin outcomes in a supportive rate environment, but in the face of continuing home loan competition and customer shifts to higher rate deposit products. - All four businesses performing strongly against their Plans. - Continued low credit impairment charges (\$245m), as a result of improved portfolio credit quality, and long-term discipline regarding customer selection. - Costs were managed well in line with market guidance (of +5% YoY, fx adj ex large/notables), with significant productivity gains and management focus on our investment slate, which helped to partially offset significant headwinds (e.g., inflationary pressure). - We implemented the NOHC structure in a short time frame, BS11 was delivered (the first of any bank in NZ), Ngā Tapuwae has launched (to move ANZ NZ core to cloud and redesign business for greater resilience, agility and lower cost), and we are operationally ready to integrate Suncorp (if our application to the Australian Competition Tribunal is successful).

-CUSTOMER Assessment (35% weig ght): Belo w target Key objectives Outcomes Deliver great customer outcomes, focused on improving the financial wellbeing, sustainability and experience of priority segments Below Target Above Australia Retail: accelerate ANZ Plus customer acquisition and engagement and ensure Plus Home Loan is in market, including the broker channel; and maintain home lending turnaround times in line with or better than major banks Aus Retail Aus Retail Plus in Broker Le Plusndingnes Australia Commercial: materially improve customer and banker experience Aus Commercial • New Zealand: continue to make banking easier NZ • Institutional: make meaningful progress on environmental sustainability strategies Institutional • Business Services: transition our four business services to a uniform service approach Business Services •
+CUSTOMER Assessment (35% weig ght): Below target Key objectives Outcomes Deliver great customer outcomes, focused on improving the financial wellbeing, sustainability and experience of priority segments Below Target Above Australia Retail: accelerate ANZ Plus customer acquisition and engagement and ensure Plus Home Loan is in market, including the broker channel; and maintain Aus Retail • P lus in roker PlusLending home lending turnaround times in line with or better than major banks Australia Commercial: materially improve customer and banker experience Aus Commercial times New Zealand: continue to make banking easier NZ • Institutional: make meaningful progress on environmental sustainability strategies Institutional • Business Services: transition our four business services to a uniform service approach Business Services •